kelvinw8872/github-tutorial/README.md

 ---
 ## Rolling Back Changes
 * If you want to undo an edit in your ide, use git status.
-It will tell you how to undo this. `git checkout -- <file>...` is used to undo changes in the directory you are working in.
+It will tell you how to undo this.
+* `git checkout -- <file>...` is used to undo changes in the directory you are working in.
+* `git reset HEAD <file>` is used to unstage something/undo an add.
+* `git reset HEAD^ <file>` is used to uncommit something.
+* To un-push use `git push -f origin HEAD^:master`.
+This will undo the git push!